-LM.
-Harassment, Intimidation, and Bullying Training and Prevention Programs
+L. Harassment, Intimidation, and Bullying Training and Prevention Programs

-The Superintendent and Principal(s) shall provide training on the school district's Harassment, Intimidation, and Bullying Policy to current and new school employees; including administrators, instructors, student support services, administrative/office support, transportation, food service, facilities/maintenance; contracted service providers; and volunteers who have significant contact with students pupils; and persons contracted by the district to provide services to students.
+The Superintendent and Principal(s) shall provide training on the school district's Harassment, Intimidation, and Bullying Policy to current and new school employees; including administrators, instructors, student support services, administrative/office support, transportation, food facilities/maintenance; contracted service providers.; service. volunteers who have significant contact with students; and persons contracted by the district to provide services to students.
 The training shall include instruction on preventing bullying on the basis of the protected categories enumerated in N.J.S.A.
-18A:37-14 and other distinguishing characteristics that may incite incidents of discrimination, harassment, intimidation, or bullying.
-The school district's employee training program shall include information regarding the school district's Policy against harassment, intimidation, or bullying, which shall be provided to full-time and part-time staff members, contracted service providers, and school volunteers who have significant contact with pupils.
+18A:37-14 and other distinguishing characteristics that may inciteincidentsofdiscrimination, harassment, intimidation, or bullying.

-Each public school teacher and educational services professional shall be required to complete at least two hours of instruction in harassment, intimidation, and bullying prevention within each five year professional development period as part of the professional development requirement pursuant to N.J.S.A.
+Each public school teacher and educational services professionalshall be required to complete at least two hours of instruction in harassment, intimidation, and bullying prevention within each five yearprofessional development period as part of the professional development requirement pursuant to N.J.S.A.
 18:37-22.d.
-The required two hours of suicide prevention instruction for teaching staff members shall include information on the relationship between the risk of suicide and incidents of harassment, intimidation, or bullying and information on reducing the risk of suicide in students who are members of communities identified as having members at high risk of suicide in accordance with the provisions of N.J.S.A.
-18A:6-112
+The required two hours of suicide prevention instruction shall include information on the risk of suicide and incidents of harassment, intimidation, or bullying and information on reducing the risk of suicide in students who are members of communities identified as having members at high risk of suicide.

-Each newly elected or appointed Board members must shall be required complete, during the first year of the member's first term, a training program on harassment, intimidation, and bullying in accordance with the provisions of N.J.S.A.
+Each newly elected or appointed Board members must complete, during the first year of the member's first term, a training program on harassment, intimidation, and bullying in accordance with the provisions of N.J.S.A.
 18A:12-33.